 We rely, in part, on the Adviser to manage our day-to-day activities and to implement our investment strategy.
 Our Adviser and certain of its affiliates are presently, and plan in the future to continue to be, involved with activities which are unrelated to us.
 Additionally, except for certain restrictions on our Adviser set forth in the Sub-Advisory Agreement, our Adviser and its affiliates are not restricted from forming additional investment funds, from entering into other investment advisory relationships or from engaging in other business activities, even though such activities may be in competition with us and/or may involve substantial time and resources of our Adviser.
 As a result of these activities, our Adviser, its employees and certain of its affiliates will have conflicts of interest in allocating their time between us and other activities in which they are or may become involved.
-Therefore, our Adviser, is personnel, and certain affiliates may experience conflicts of interest in allocating management time, services, and functions among us and any other business ventures in which they or any of their key personnel, as applicable, are or may become involved.
-This could result in actions that are more favorable to other affiliated entities than to us.
+Therefore, our Adviser, its personnel, and certain affiliates may experience conflicts of interest in allocating management time, services, and functions among us and any other affiliated entities than to us.
 However, our Adviser believes that it and its affiliates have sufficient personnel to discharge fully their responsibilities to all activities in which they are involved.